ruidongsmile/persistent_laplacian_med_image/README.md

 # More words about cubical complex structure
 We take a $3\times 3$ pixel image as an example to explain the basic idea of cubical complex filtration.
-There are two ways to construct cubical complexes, one is to regard each pixel as a vertex, which is also referred to as a $0$-dim cube.
+There are two ways to construct cubical complexes.

+One is to regard each pixel as a vertex, which is also referred to as a $0$-dim cube.
-We call an edge between two adjacent vertexes a $1$-dim cube, the value of an edge is set to be the minimal value of the two adjacent vertexes, and we call an square between four adjacent vertexes a ''$2$-dim cube'', the value of a square is set to be the minimal value of the four adjacent vertexes.
+We call an edge between two adjacent vertexes a $1$-dim cube, the value of an edge is set to be the minimal value of the two adjacent vertexes, and we call an square between four adjacent vertexes a $2$-dim cube, the value of a square is set to be the minimal value of the four adjacent vertexes.
 We call the collection of all the cubes as a cubical complex, and we denote it as $L$,